Aeroluna/CustomJSONData/README.md

 This README is for modders, end users just need to install the mod!

+# V4 format
+Custom data in v4 is not currently supported and not planned, see [#15](https://github.com/Aeroluna/CustomJSONData/issues/15).
+V4 maps will not have their types replaced by their custom variants.
+This means it is not currently possible to read custom data in any form on v4 maps.

 # Custom data in info.dat
 Custom data can also be placed on entire levels (songs) and on individual difficulties.
 For example:
 ```json